corpr8/LCARS-SDK/README.md

 In development so lots not finished / incomplete...

-Currently doesn't render correctly in chrome dev tools but works on device.
+Currently doesn't render correctly in chrome dev tools but works on my Galaxy S5 with both the built in browser and chrome.